Rajat0063/Infosys-Springboard-Internship-6.0/JAVA Technology Stack/Java Foundation Certification/README.md

 </details>

-**Question 2:** JoConsider the given scenario.
+**Question 2:** Consider the given scenario.
 Global Corp Bank is a global banking organization that provides standard banking services to its customers spread across the globe.
 The bank offers loans for different purposes to its customers like education loans, housing loans etc.<br><br>
 For the given scenario, the analyst creates the design for the loan classes as follows:
 <br><br>
-The different kinds of loan classes are created first The commonalities are then identified and then grouped to form the base class for all kinds of loans Which OOP feature has been used here?
+● The different kinds of loan classes are created first<br>
+● The commonalities are then identified and then grouped to form the base class for all kinds of loans<br><br>
+Which OOP feature has been used here?

 <details> <summary><b>🔍 View Answer</b></summary>